hdShang/arxiv-daily/docs/eess-SY/2025-08-29/papers/250821797v1-dynamark-a-reinforcement-learning-framework-for-dynamic-watermarking.md

 ---
 layout: default
-title: DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers
+title: "DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers"
 ---

 # DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers